 The NEET Syllabus for Chemistry is given here in the pdf format.
 Candidates can download it from the direct link below,

 Click Here to check the complete NEET Chemistry Syllabus

 Candidates can check NEET chemistry syllabus covered in Class 11th from below.

 Unit 1 – Some basic concepts of Chemistry

-- General Introduction: Important and scope of chemistry.
+- General Introduction – Importance and Scope of chemistry.

-- Laws of chemical combination, Dalton’s atomic theory: concept of elements, atoms and molecules.
+- Laws of chemical combination, Dalton’s atomic theory: the concept of elements, atoms and molecules.

 - Atomic and molecular masses.
 Mole concept and molar mass; percentage composition and empirical and molecular formula; chemical reactions, stoichiometry and calculations based on stoichiometry.

 - Atomic number, isotopes and isobars.
 Concept of shells and subshells, dual nature of matter and light, de Broglie’s relationship, Heisenberg uncertainty principle, concept of orbital, quantum numbers, shapes of s,p, and d orbitals, rules for filling electrons in orbitals – Aufbau principle, Pauli exclusion principles and Hund’s rule, electronic configuration of atoms, stability of half filled and completely filled orbitals.